elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-12.png)

-To deattach the volume, Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press ⬇ arrow next to ```Edit Volume``` on the volume you want to deattach and then press ```Manage Attachments```.
+To detach the volume, Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press ⬇ arrow next to ```Edit Volume``` on the volume you want to detach and then press ```Manage Attachments```.
-In the pop-up window choose the instance you want to deattach the volume from.
+In the pop-up window choose the instance you want to detach the volume from.

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-13.png)